 In the most severe cases of lost evidence, where the injured person can show that the other side intentionally destroyed evidence to prevent it from being used in a lawsuit, a judge can strike the defendant’s answer—meaning the victim does not have to prove fault, and only has to prove the amount they should recover as a result of the other side’s fault.

 The Impact of Lost Evidence Depends on the Specifics of Each Case

-- Product liability cases
+- Defective product liability cases